hanscappelle/windfoil-wind-finder-android-app/README.md

 ### Adding locations

-You can add locations by sharing text in format: `lat,lng,locationName` with locationName being optional.
-For example:
+You can add locations by sharing text in format: `lat, lng, locationName` with locationName being optional.
+The separator is important: `, ` For example:

 ```
 50.85045, 4.34878, Brussels BE